-High levels of VOCs can cause sickness and discomfort, and the effects of these VOCs was exacerbated by the incredibly-high airtightness level of the boat at 0.2 Air-Changes per Hour (ACH) at 50pa.
-The houseboat is three times more airtight than most Passive Houses!
+High levels of VOCs can cause sickness and discomfort, and the effect of these VOCs was exacerbated by the incredibly-high airtightness level of the boat at 0.2 Air-Changes per Hour (ACH) at 50pa.
+The houseboat is three times more airtight than most Passive houses!

 A low energy active mechanical ventilation with heat recovery solution was required to move the air and clear it of VOCs, and the situation was urgent.
 With winter approaching the homeowners were having to keep their windows and doors open daily in an attempt to clear the air of VOCs, which was proving more and more uncomfortable as the temperature in London dropped.

-Client: “We were desperate to get the system installed as quickly as possible; from first contact to design, installation and commissioning took about 8 weeks.”- client.
+Client: “We were desperate to get the system installed as quickly as possible; from first contact to design, installation and commissioning took about 8 weeks.”

 Zehnder’s new ComfoAir Q600, with a 96 percent heat exchanger recovery rate, can handle extremely high airflow rates (551m3/hr of airflow in standard speed).
 Enhabit designed a system that minimised noise by upsizing the ComfoTube ducting from 75mm to 90mm diameter, so it could push through more air at lower air speeds, calculating comfortable flow-rates and monitoring and balancing humidity levels.
 The Zehnder Q600’s heat exchanger was removed in exchange for an enthalpy changer, which would recover moisture from the warm exhaust air and transmit it to the dry supply air in winter.